 Health equity is defined as the attainment of the highest level of health for all people.

 Examples of social determinants of health

-The World Health Organization defines some of the key social determinants of health:
+The World Health Organization defines some of the critical social determinants of health:

 - Employment conditions – having a job, the type of job a person holds, and the security of employment

-- Education – how much education a person obtains
+- Education – how much knowledge a person obtains

 - Social exclusion – the relational processes that lead to the exclusion of particular groups of people from engaging fully in community and social life

 - Public health programs – programs that increase access to health care for socially and economically disadvantaged groups

 - Women and gender equity – Actions that are taken to reduce gender-based inequalities in health